Ecuador’s Chimborazo Volcano Claims World Record from Everest

 April 7, 2016.-

-A difference of 1,811 meters stole one of its world records to Mount Everest, although the mountain located between the Nepal-China border continues to be the highest on Earth taken from sea level.
-The last measurement made by a group of French and Ecuadorian expeditionaries who climbed to the top of the Chimborazo volcano showed that this is the furthest point from the planet's core.
+Due to a difference of 1,811 meters, Mount Everest now has a new rival for the world record.
+Although Everest, located on the border between Nepal and China, remains the highest peak on Earth when measured from sea level, the last measurement by a team of French and Ecuadorian expeditioners who climbed to the top of Chimborazo Volcano revealed that it is the furthest point from the planet's core.

-At 6,268 meters above sea level, the dormant volcano in the Ecuadorian part of the Andes Mountains is the highest peak in the country.
-A new measurement, made with a GPS system which was left for two hours on the highest part of the mountain, determined that the Chimborazo is 6,384.416 kilometers from the center of the Earth, while Mount Everest is at 6,382.605 kilometers.
+At 6,268 meters above sea level, the dormant volcano in Ecuador's Andes Mountains is the highest peak in the country.
+A new measurement using a GPS system, which was left on the summit for two hours, determined that Chimborazo is 6,384.416 kilometers from the center of the Earth, while Mount Everest is 6,382.605 kilometers.

-"Because of the experience that we were left, we know that the areas near the equator are further from the center of the Earth, but a value was missing, measuring the greatest distance from the center," explained Jean Mathieu Nocquet, from the French Institute for Development Research (IRD) to the newspaper El País.
+"Based on our experience, we know that areas near the equator are farther from the center of the Earth, but we lacked a precise measurement of the greatest distance from the center," explained Jean Mathieu Nocquet from the French Institute for Development Research (IRD) to the newspaper El País.

-This is why a team made up of French and Ecuadorian experts climbed to the top of the Chimborazo in February of this year and installed a global positioning system (GPS) at the summit which, through a 60-centimeter antenna, connects with 15 satellites from different countries for a more detailed location.
+This is why a team of French and Ecuadorian experts climbed to the top of Chimborazo in February of this year and installed a global positioning system (GPS) at the summit.
+The GPS, connected via a 60-centimeter antenna to 15 satellites from different countries, provides a more precise location.

-"In order to get accurate data, we left the GPS for two hours and then we processed the information that was stored during that period of time," explained Mathiew Perrault, from the Geophysical Institute (IG) to El País.
+“In order to obtain accurate data, we left the GPS in place for two hours and then processed the information stored during that period,” explained Mathiew Perrault from the Geophysical Institute (IG) to El País.

-Furthermore, this new measurement determined that the Ecuadorian massif is 40 meters closer to the sun than the Nevado Huascaran (in Peru), which ranks second in the calculation from the center of the Earth.
+Furthermore, this new measurement determined that the Ecuadorian massif is 40 meters closer to the sun than Nevado Huascarán (in Peru), which ranks second in calculations from the center of the Earth.

-Although the Everest continues to maintain its leadership when measuring heights from the planet's surface, the Earth's shape gives almost 2 kilometers of advantage to the countries closer to equator, which left Chimborazo with the new record.
+Although Everest remains the highest peak when measuring from the planet's surface, the Earth's shape gives almost 2 kilometers of advantage to locations nearer the equator, which has given Chimborazo the new record.

 Comments